Summer Conference Staff

 • Other duties as assigned

-UR Leadership Conference Staff
+UR Leadership Summer Program Staff

-The Summer Conference Coordinator position will coordinate and manage assigned conference events.
+The Summer Program Coordinator position will coordinate and manage assigned conference events.
 This position is an internship-eligible position that can be applied to your academic career.
-The Summer Conference Coordinator position should work 30-40 hours per week during the summer semester.
+The Summer Program Coordinator position should work 30-40 hours per week during the summer semester.
 This position will provide you with real-world experiences that you will be able to apply to your future employment.
 This position must be ambitious, detail-oriented, creative, problem-solver, and driven.

 Compensation